chessegg/Dog-Chatbot/README.md

 ## Sample Dialogs
-There is some excess printing going on in between the user input and chatbot response… this is due to the model.predict() method printing some extra info, I couldn’t figure out how to get rid of it so please just ignore this :)
+There is some excess printing going on in between the user input and chatbot response… this is due to the model.predict() method printing some extra info, I couldn’t figure out how to get rid of it so please just ignore this :) This is a #TODO for me

 ![image](https://user-images.githubusercontent.com/43458707/166195512-4908fd09-11bb-45e4-a57a-17e2a8effce0.png)